hongroklim/world-campus/README.md

 requirements section that contains minimum level of applicable students.
 Another sections are about its courses, city and accomodation.
 The last section shows how many and who have been the university from my origin.
 In addition, the university's world ranking should be contained.
+Right below the city's information, its location is displayed on external API.

 ### Judgements and Ratings